athanasiak18/budget-tracker/README.md

 This application has the all the same functionality offline.

 ## Tech
-Made with HTML Javascript Node.js NPM packages Mongoose Express Morgan & Compress
+Made with HTML Javascript Node.js NPM packages, Mongoose

 ## Installation
 - Download the repository files